 Safety is an important part of any process and many people overlook it.
 So far I have already mentioned that you have to perform this process in a very well ventilated area.
 However, apart from protecting yourself from the fumes during boiling, there some additional safety measures.

-7. What are the Alternatives to the Salt Bath Annealing?
+7. What are the Alternatives to This Method?

 Salt bath annealing is an easy and cheap process but it is not the only process available for achieving the desired results.
 There are many processes available for improving the strain size and microstructure properties of the materials.
-Some of the important alternatives to the salt bath annealing are:
+Some of the alternatives are:

 - Normalizing: It is a technique that improves the uniformity of the grain size over the entire composition of the ferrous alloy.
 It involves heating the material above its upper critical temperature.